walkoffcyber/WALKOFF/docs/apps.rst

                 export HOSTNAME=$(hostname)
                 export PYTHONPATH="${PYTHONPATH}:$(pwd)"

-    4. Navigate to and run your app.py.
-The app will exit after a set period if no work is found, so ensure you run your app just before the workflow.
+    5. Navigate to and run your app.py.
+The app will exit if no work is found, so ensure you run your app just after executing the workflow.

         .. code-block:: console